On the complete-spectrum characterization of quantum integrable spin chains via the inhomogeneous T-Q relation: Introduction

 \section{Introduction}

-Recently, a method for solving the eigenvalue problem of integrable models with generic integrable boundary conditions, i.e., the off-diagonal Bethe Ansatz (ODBA) was proposed in \cite{Cao1} and several long-standing models \cite{Cao1,lcysw14,ZCYSW14, Cao14,Li14,Hao14,Cao14-1} were solved.
+Recently, a method for solving the eigenvalue problem of quantum integrable models with generic integrable boundary conditions, i.e., the off-diagonal Bethe Ansatz (ODBA) was proposed in \cite{Cao1,Cao1-1,Cao1-2,Cao1-3} and several long-standing models \cite{Cao1,Cao1-1,Cao1-2,Cao1-3,lcysw14,ZCYSW14, Cao14,Li14,Hao14,Cao14-1} have since been solved (for details, see \cite{wang}).
 The central idea of the method is to construct a proper $T-Q$ relation \cite{bax} with an extra off-diagonal (or inhomogeneous) term based on the functional relations among eigenvalues of transfer matrices.
 However, there are still some concerns about the completeness and uniqueness of the solutions in this scheme \cite{Nep13-1,jiang,nicc14-1}.
-In fact, the completeness of the Bethe Ansatz solutions or the Bethe Ansatz equations (BAEs) for the integrable models has been a longstanding problem for many years and some attention has still been paid very recently \cite{Nepo14}.
-In this paper, we take the XXZ spin chains (especially the $U(1)$-symmetry-broken ones) as examples to prove that the functional relations (necessary conditions that the eigenvalues of the transfer matrix must obey) derived in the framework of the ODBA are also sufficient conditions to determine the eigenvalues of the transfer matrix.
-Therefore, those functional relations completely characterize the spectrum of the transfer matrix in terms of certain minimal inhomogeneous $T-Q$ relation, which gives rise to the Bethe ansatz solution to the underlying model.
+In fact, completeness of Bethe Ansatz solutions or Bethe Ansatz equations (BAEs) for integrable models has been a longstanding problem for many years and some attention has still been paid very recently \cite{Nepo14, Nepo14-1}.
+In this paper, we take the XXZ spin chains (especially the $U(1)$-symmetry-broken ones) as examples to prove that the functional relations (necessary conditions that the eigenvalues of the transfer matrix obey) derived in the framework of ODBA are also sufficient conditions to determine the eigenvalues of the transfer matrix.
+Therefore, those functional relations completely characterize the spectrum of the transfer matrix in terms of certain minimal inhomogeneous $T-Q$ relation, which gives rise to the Bethe Ansatz solution to the underlying model.

 The outline of the paper is as follows.
-In the next section, we briefly review the construction of the ODBA functional relations of the XXZ spin-$\frac{1}{2}$ chain with anti-periodic boundary condition and with generic open boundary conditions.
-In section 3, we prove that each solution of the ODBA functional relations can be parameterized by a polynomial $Q$-function in term of an inhomogeneous $T-Q$ relation and therefore the solution set of the functional relations obtained via ODBA coincides exactly with the set of the eigenvalues of the corresponding transfer matrix, in sense that a corresponding eigenstate of the transfer matrix can be constructed with this inhomogeneous $T-Q$ relation formalism.
+In the next section, after briefly reviewing the construction of the transfer matrices of the XXZ spin-$\frac{1}{2}$ chain with generic open boundary conditions, we give the direct proof that the solution set of the functional relations obtained via ODBA coincides exactly with the set of the eigenvalues of the corresponding transfer matrix.
+In section 3, we demonstrate that each eigenvalue of the transfer matrix can be parameterized by a polynomial $Q$-function in term of an inhomogeneous $T-Q$ relation.
 Section 4 is attributed to the case of open spin-$s$ chain.
 Concluding remarks and some discussion are given in section 5.